Last Updated on September 18, 2025 by Kate Noble

 22. Free entry to Aquaventure water park on your birthday!

-This is probably a bit of a stretch for keep fit but I’m including it!
+This is probably a bit of a stretch for keep fit, but I’m including it!
 The nice folks at Aquaventure will offer you free entry around the week of your birthday to the park.
-Find out more here as there’s certain requirements such as registering in advance in order to redeem this offer.
+Find out more here, as there are certain requirements, such as registering in advance, in order to redeem this offer.

 23. Beach strolling – Kite beach and beyond